 OruxMaps Offline Maps (Android): Orux is generally considered the best Android mapping app because it is free and has an incredible raft of features.
 It will take you some time to familiarize yourself with these features because the user interface isn’t exactly polished, but essentially you can upload all kinds of maps and tiles including GPX, routing, have different user profiles and even track your route (live tracking with an internet connection).
 Play Store Rating: 4.6/5

-Maps.Me Offline Maps (iOS/Android): Our go-to application for offline mapping.
+Maps.Me Offline Maps (iOS/Android): My go-to application for offline mapping.
 Maps.Me isn’t as powerful as other apps, or as beautiful as Google Maps, but the user interface is great and it packs in a lot of searchable travel information on restaurants, hotels, campgrounds, hospitals, police stations etc. The map data is provided by OpenStreetMap (OSM) which is a collaborative open source database with information provided by hundreds and thousands of people.
 It’s easy to get maps, simply download the countries you need in the app (usually 5-500mb per country) when you have have a good internet connection.
+Check out my resource on how to import a custom KML route into the app.
 App Store Rating: 4.5/5

 MotionX GPS HD (iOS): This is one of the top iOS app for a backcountry use.
 Download the maps within the app and enjoy travelling on backroads and hiking trails with detailled topo maps.
 Super easy to plan, track and store your exploits.
 App Store Rating: 4.5/5